Belgian-Congolese singer-songwriter Syssi Mananga pays tribute to women in new opus

-Category: World Hits: 1Eight years after her debut album, Syssi Mananga is back with a new 12-track opus.
+Category: World Hits: 4Eight years after her debut album, Syssi Mananga is back with a new 12-track opus.
 It’s called "Mopepe Mama" and will be released in April.
 The album was recorded during the Covid-19 pandemic with musicians from around the world, a feat of international and virtual collaboration.
 Mananga tells FRANCE 24's Florence Villeminot about how the album is a celebration of women in general and mothers in particular.

 Read more https://www.france24.com/en/tv-shows/encore/20210308-belgian-congolese-singer-songwriter-syssi-mananga-pays-tribute-to-women-in-new-opus